JorjaFox/library/readme.md

 Built in 1562 ms
 ```

+And you'll get a URL to test at, like `http://localhost:1313/library/`

+If everything looks good, you can exit out and push the code.

 ## Publishing

-This is pushed via rysnc, which is automated: `$ deployme jorjafox library`
+This is pushed via local rysnc, which is automated: `$ deployme jorjafox library`

+Only authorized accounts can publish, but pull requests are welcome.